sdvdxl/influxdb.com/content/docs/v0.9/query_language/schema_exploration.md

 location
 ```

 InfluxDB organizes the output by measurement.
-Notice that each of the five measurements has the tag key `location` and the measurement `h2o_quality` also has the tag key `randtag`.
+Notice that each of the five measurements has the tag key `location` and that the measurement `h2o_quality` also has the tag key `randtag`.

 Return the tag keys for a specific measurement:
 ```sql
 > SHOW TAG KEYS FROM h2o_temperature
 ```

-CLI return:
+CLI response:
 ```sh
 name: h2o_temperature
 ---------------------